Jamil Hashweh: Early life and education

-Hashweh was born in Gaza on November 27, 1903.
+Hashweh was born in Gaza in the Ottoman Empire on November 27, 1903.
 He was the second child born to Issa Hanna Hashweh and Shafiqua Masaad.
 Hashweh grew up in a household amongst ten siblings; five brothers and five sisters.

 During Jamil's childhood, a blinding eye disease pandemic hit the area and Jamil was infected.
 Due to poor and limited medical services, he lost his eyesight.
 His father, Issa, decided to register him in a German boarding school (Schneller) in Jerusalem where he graduated with honors and mastered Arabic, German, and English languages.

 Career

 After graduation in the 1920s, Hashweh was appointed as a teacher at the American School in Beer-Sheeba.
 It also belonged to the Christian and Missionary Alliance and Hashweh became the First Elder of the church.
 He also volunteered his time as an interpreter for the American preacher and the Arab attendees.
 He was a strong Christian believer and extremely spiritual and equally worldly and open minded.

 At the end of the 1920s, Hashweh moved to Jerusalem and set up a translation office.
 In 1932, Jamil established the Arab Organization for the Welfare of the Blind with his friend Sobhi Al Dajani.
 An AUB Graduate himself, Al Dajani and Hashweh devoted themselves and their services to the blind cause.
 The organization was located on Jaffa Gate on the border between East and West Jerusalem on Jaffa Road.
 The aim of the organization was to enhance and improve the lives of the blind by providing manufacturing jobs to them.
 The workers made wooden brushes and brooms as well as cane wood stools in the factories.
 Most of the equipment was designed by Hashweh himself.
 Due to the 1948 war, they were forced to flee and leave all their assets behind.
 They restarted from the ground up again in 1950 as the Arab Blind Organization, on Via Dolorosa Street in Jerusalem, where Hashweh was the Managing Director and Executive Board Secretary until 1964.
 During this period, Hashweh expanded and established two more branches of the Arab Blind Organization.
 One was located in Hebron in the West Bank and the other in Amman, Jordan.
-Something worth mentioning is Hashweh took out personal loans, without collateral, to improve the Arab Organization for the Welfare of the Blind before 1948, and paid every cent back after 1950- this was unheard of in times of war.